-- 35. Stock must cross scoreline in front of line judge after leaving chute.
-If stock does not cross scoreline in front of judge, stock will be brought back and rerun. - 36.
-No reruns will be given due to the hanging of a horn or horns in the chute. - 37.
+- 35. No reruns will be given due to the hanging of a horn or horns in the chute. - 36.
 Team ropers must trail steer to let out gate and not stop steer to take off rope in arena, unless instructed by field judge.
-Anyone throwing a loop at a steer after a completed run or after header misses the head loop, or removing ropes in the arena without permission of the field judge could be subject to a fine.

-- 38. Team ropers may only enter one time in the team roping event at the IFR and partners must be picked from qualifiers. - 39.
-If in the sole opinion of the line judge the gateman fouls the contestant by not releasing the animal when called for by the contestant, the contestant will be awarded a rerun if he or she declares him or herself immediately. - 40.
+Anyone throwing a loop at a steer after a completed run or after header misses the head loop, or removing ropes in the arena without permission of the field judge could be subject to a fine. - Team ropers may only enter one time in the team roping event at the IFR and partners must be picked from qualifiers. - 38.
+If in the sole opinion of the line judge the gateman fouls the contestant by not releasing the animal when called for by the contestant, the contestant will be awarded a rerun if he or she declares him or herself immediately. - 39.
 The top 20 Headers and the top 20 Heelers will vote for Heading and Heeling Horse of the year.
 Only the top15 year-end contestants vote will be eligible to count.
-If a top15 contestant does not vote, he/she will be fined in the amount of \$25.00. - 41.
-A contestant shall compete in the performance in which they are entered and be ready when called upon to compete or be disqualified from that go-round of competition.
-Once a contestant is determined to be a "Turn Out" then the contestant will not be allowed to compete.
+If a top15 contestant does not vote, he/she will be fined in the amount of \$25.00.

-42. In All timed events, when the CES draws positions for a particular rodeo performance and more than one contestant riding the same horse draws up in consecutive positions, the judge may change another contestant to fill a position splitting contestants who are riding the same horse, in girls barrel racing, judges will draw at least five (5) contestants, splitting the contestants riding the same horse.
+- 40. A contestant shall compete in the performance in which they are entered and be ready when called upon to compete or be disqualified from that go-round of competition.
+Once a contestant is determined to be a "Turn Out " then the contestant will not be allowed to compete. - 41.
+In All timed events, when the CES draws positions for a particular rodeo performance and more than one contestant riding the same horse draws up in consecutive positions, the judge may change another contestant to fill a position splitting contestants who are riding the same horse, in girls barrel racing, judges will draw at least five (5) contestants, splitting the contestants riding the same horse.
 Splits must be made 30 minutes prior to each performance.